Merrill Lynch Self Directed Account

 • Brokerage and investment-advisory accounts are available at Merrill Lynch Wealth Management.

-• Some of the world’s most qualified investment advisors will be found in Merrill Lynch’s Wealth Management program.
+• Highly experienced financial advisors can be found in Merrill Lynch’s Wealth Management program.

 Overview of Merrill Lynch Wealth Management

-A great deal of financial services is available through Merrill Lynch’s Wealth Management division.
-The cost is reasonable, too, based on industry standards.
-Qualifying, though, may be too difficult for most investors.
+A wide range of financial services is available through Merrill Lynch’s Wealth Management division.
+The pricing is fairly standard by industry standards, too.
+Qualifying, however, may be too difficult for many investors.

 Merrill Lynch Investments and Financial Planning

-Through its brokerage and managed accounts, Merrill Lynch’s Wealth Management department offers investing in several asset classes.
-Because this is a traditional full-service investing operation, the possibilities are almost endless.
+Through its brokerage and managed accounts, Merrill Lynch’s Wealth Management division offers investing in many asset classes.
+Because this is a traditional full-service investment business, the lineup is extensive.
 Examples include:

 - Precious metals